srhickma/dopamine/README.md

 ```

 To get finer-grained information about the process,
-you can adjust the experiment parameters in the gin file.
+the experiment parameters in the gin file can be adjusted.
-This is useful if you want to inspect log files or checkpoints, which
+This is useful to inspect log files or checkpoints, which
 are generated at the end of each iteration.

 More generally, the whole project is easily configured using the
 [gin configuration framework](https://github.com/google/gin-config).

+To continue training from a previous checkpoint, run the same command as to begin
+training, but with the same base_dir.
+The checkpoint will automatically be loaded
+and the agent will continue from where it left off.

 To visualize the returns as an agent trains, run:
 ```
 tensorboard --logdir {base_dir}
 ```
-where base_dir is the base directory inputted when training the agent.

 ### References